Holy Name Preparatory

-Holy Name Preparatory School is a public primary school located in Port of Spain, Trinidad and Tobago.
+Holy Name Preparatory School is a private primary school located in Port of Spain, Trinidad and Tobago.
 Originally associated with Holy Name Convent secondary school and Sacred Heart Boys, the school became an independent entity in 1965.
 It currently has around 600 students enrolled.

 Address

 The School sits at #2 Queen's Park East, Opposite Memorial Park, between Holy Name Convent and the Port of Spain General Hospital.

 Administration

 It is run by the Dominican Sisters.